jraleman/cv/index.md

 > - Experience using Docker Compose, Kubernetes, for orchestrating and deploying services related to the containers.

-> - Cntainer-based deployments using Docker, working with Docker images, Docker hub.
+> - Container-based deployments using Docker, working with Docker images, Docker hub.

 ### Frontend Software Engineer